michael-s-downs/thethingineed/readme.md

         "api-keys": {
             "azure": {
                 "*zone*": "*api-key*",
-            },
-            "openai": {
-                "openai": "*sk-...*"
-            },
-            "bedrock":
-                {. . .}
             }
         }
+    }
     ```
     The explanation for every field:
     - The **URLs** field has all urls of the available models.
 For LLMApi models the urls must be inside the code in order to replace the "$ZONE", "$MODEL" and "$API" params obtained from "models_config.json" because all the base of the urls from azure is always the same.
-In bedrock platform, the boto library manages it and for the embedding models, the llamaindex library manages this parameters too
-    - The **api-keys** field is to provide the api-keys of the models. in OpenAI the same api_key is shared for all of the models, in azure depends on its region and finally in bedrock it's not needed (calls are made with AK and SAK)
+    - The **api-keys** field is to provide the api-keys of the models. in OpenAI the same api_key is shared for all of the models, in azure depends on its region
 ## Advanced Examples

 To run the following examples, change the payload JSON to the ones indicated below and call the system with that JSON.